Belal-abdelnasser/Generate-Faces/README.md

 # Generate-Faces
-In this project, you'll use generative adversarial networks to generate new images of faces.
+In this project, I use generative adversarial networks to generate new images of faces.